Misconceptions, myths, and self-serving misinformation are common when it comes to Google’s algorithm or search criteria for ranking websites.

-New marketers can easily become overwhelmed and confused by conflicting information, half-truths and pure myths about SEO and Google’s ranking policies.
+New marketers can easily become overwhelmed and confused by conflicting information, half-truths, and pure myths about SEO and Google’s ranking policies.

 Google claims the top spot among search engines since it wrested control from Yahoo and Webcrawler.
 The company processes most Internet searches, and entire industries develop on the basis of misinformation, fraud, and myths.

-Searches, web design and digital marketing have grown complex and continually evolve, so restaurant owners can certainly benefit from professional marketing services.
-However, if a company perpetuates myths about Google’s Algorithm or ranking guarantees, you can be pretty sure the company’s not professional.
+Searches, web design, and digital marketing have grown complex.
+They are continually evolving, so restaurant owners can benefit from professional marketing services.
+However, if a company perpetuates myths about Google’s algorithm or ranking guarantees, you can be pretty sure the company’s not professional.